kkowalRepository/kkowal_portfolio/Manual Testing/ClickTrans mockup registration form test/ClicktransManualTest.md

 ![](https://github.com/kkowalRepository/kkowal_portfolio/blob/master/Manual%20Testing/ClickTrans%20mockup%20registration%20form%20test/png/regForm.png)

 So I started an exploratory session of a given website to find some interesting test cases.
-I divided them into two categories: Correct registration (how to register correctly) and Registration form (all the potential issues) Here is a list of them:
+I divided them into two categories: Correct registration (how to register correctly) and Registration form (all the potential issues).
+For this task I used TestRail tool.
+Here is a list of them:

 ![](https://github.com/kkowalRepository/kkowal_portfolio/blob/master/Manual%20Testing/ClickTrans%20mockup%20registration%20form%20test/png/TClist.png)